|THE SECOND TIME AROUND|

 What advice would Eisenhower give Clinton about how to have a successful second term?
 Are Presidents more likely to speak their minds in their second term i.e. Eisenhower and his "Military Industrial Complex" speech?
 How does the "lame duck syndrome" effect the workings of the Presidency?
 What kind of a physical toll does eight years in the White House take on the President?
-Why didn't Truman and Johnson run for second terms?
+Should Americans have the opportunity to award a successful President a third term?
 Viewer comments

 Return to the Second Time Around's top page.